Market

 You can view full text of the latest Director's Report for the company.

-The Directors take pleasure in presenting the 45th Annual Report together with
+The Directors take pleasure in presenting the 46th Annual Report together with the Audited

 1. FINANCIAL RESULTS (Standalone):

-The Company’s Financial Results for the year ended 31st March2024 is summarized
+The Company’s Financial Results for the year ended 31st March 2025 is summarized below:

 2023-24